Great Kids Camps

 Kennolyn Camps8205 Glen Haven Rd., Soquel | 831.479.6714

 A good West Coast option, Kennolyn is situated on 300 acres of privately owned redwood forest in the Santa Cruz Mountains, which is really convenient for Bay Area families.
 They take campers entering first through ninth grade, with a leadership training program for those entering tenth.
-Kennolyn has shorter camp sessions (one or two weeks), and they also get that going to camp for the first time can be intimidating, so they offer a three-day intro camp for their youngest campers (first to fourth grade) and a five-day mini camp, which is open to first to seventh graders.
+Kennolyn has shorter camp sessions (one or two weeks), and they also get that going to camp for the first time can be intimidating, so they offer a three-day intro camp for their youngest campers (first to fourth grade).
 For locals, Kennolyn also takes kids for days-only.

 Hidden Valley Camp161 Hidden Valley Rd., Freedom | 800.922.6737